visualbuilder/versionable/README.md

 This fork replaces the single-user foreign key relationship with a **polymorphic relationship**, enabling:

-- Support for multiple user model types (Admin, Associate, EndUser, etc.)
+- Support for multiple user model types (Admin, Associate, OrganisationUser, etc.)
 - Automatic tracking of which user type created each version
 - Compatibility with applications using multiple authentication guards
 - No configuration needed - uses `auth()->user()` to automatically detect the authenticated user